 It’s about understanding audiences’ needs and goals and then tailoring the website to suit them.

 The popular ‘F’ layout relies on eye tracking studies, suggesting users view the website in an ‘F’ pattern.
 Viewing the very top, middle and down the left-hand side.
 Therefore, this is where the main navigational elements are placed for optimum effect.

 Surprisingly the way the human eye focuses comes into this.
 We have a sharp centralised vision known as the fovea centralis, focussing on just 1% of our vision field meaning our peripheral vision is pretty poor.
 Therefore, to have error messages and major navigational elements along the edges without highlighting them with contrast, colour and animation would deem them almost impossible to see at a first glance.

-Software like Crazy Egg uses eye and click tracking technology to detect which parts of your site are being looked at it and which parts are being overlooked.
-It’s a great tool to use if you want to improve your website UX.
+Software like Crazy Egg uses eye-and-click tracking technology to detect which parts of your site are being looked at it and which parts are being overlooked.
+It’s a great tool to use if you want to improve your website’s UX.

 The human eye isn’t optimised for picking up brightness levels.
 When the eye has to move, it becomes more difficult to differentiate similar colours.